PrashikManwar123/Arduino_UNO_R4_Experiments/arduino-iot-experiments/04_button_toggle_led/README.md

 This project demonstrates: controlling an LED using a push button.

 # Requirements
-Arduino Uno R4 WiFi
+Arduino Uno R4 WiFi,
-Push button
+Push button,
-LED
+LED,
-220Ω resistor
+220Ω resistor,
-10kΩ resistor (pull-down)
+10kΩ resistor (pull-down),
-Breadboard and jumper wires
+Breadboard and jumper wires,
-USB cable for programming
+USB cable for programming,
-Arduino IDE
+Arduino IDE.

 # Procedure
 Connect the button to digital pin 2 and configure as input with pull-down